 Pregnancy and Exercise: Is it Safe?

-I see a fear of exercise in my mamas – do you have it?
+I see a fear of exercise in my pregnant students – and no wonder.

 However, not only is exercise during pregnancy is now considered safe – it’s actually considered to be highly beneficial to mama and baby.